Macedonian Ruins

 Paul, in Romans 13:1-7, is not admonishing us to submit to secular/ungodly government.
 He is teaching how important it is to be in submission to those God has placed in levels of authority within the body of Christ and the principle that those anointed by God to positions of authority act as God’s administrators, tools, used by Him to encourage us to good behaviour.12

 Keeping in mind that the body of Christ is not a democracy, those in true authority are those whom God has appointed and anointed into positions of authority, not those elected by a majority.
-Confusing this principal is dangerous (read Spiritual Authority).
+Confusing this principle is dangerous (read Spiritual Authority).

 Jesus told the disciples, and specifically Peter that, “I will build My [ekklesia]; and the gates of Hades will not overpower it.

-They people here met to legislate a response to what they were told was Paul’s slander of one of their gods.
+The people here met to legislate a response to what they were told was Paul’s slander of one of their gods.

 Ideally, in democracies, secular governments are comprised of people who promised to work for us if we elected them into office.
 We employ them to work for us.
 They submit to us.
 We don’t ask them to do this or that, we order them.
 How did we come to the place of obeying our (public) servants?